khueue/cfn-reducer/README.md

 ### Clean Up

-As a result of reductions and simplifications, certain parts of the template might no longer be needed and are therefore be removed:
+As a result of reductions and simplifications, certain parts of the template might no longer be needed and are therefore removed:

 - `Parameters` that were passed in as `stackParams`.
-- ***NOT IMPLEMENTED*** `Mappings` that have been resolved and are no longer referenced.
+- `Mappings` that have been resolved and are no longer referenced.
-- ***NOT IMPLEMENTED*** `Conditions` that have been evaluated and inlined.
+- `Conditions` that have been evaluated and inlined.

+Top-level keys that have become empty are removed.

 ## Todo

-- Remove obsolete Conditions.
-- Remove obsolete Mappings.
+- Refactor the code.
+- Make name-prefixing more robust.